zahidr/zahidr/README.md

       Hence I look for the right architecture first then teach myself to code that architecture using freely available professional product documentation, may be even invest in a book or two on the selected architecture.
-- 🌱 I’m currently skilling up without supervision  Microprofile on IBM openliberty Reactjs , RDBMS Postgres
+- 🌱 I’m currently skilling up without supervision  Microprofile on IBM openliberty Reactjs , RDBMS Postgres comparatively there are University degree students learning to code without the understanding of architectural considerations.
 - 💞️ I’m looking to collaborate on  e-commerce projects
-- 📫 How to reach me zahidr1000@gmail.com
+- 📫 How to reach me zahidr1000@gmail.com compa

 <!---
 zahidr/zahidr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.